No bake pumpkin bars | a vegan & GF recipe

 No bake pumpkin bars made of whole foods

 These bars are made of whole foods only.
 I even made the pumpkin puree myself, which is super easy to make btw., as you just need to bake pumpkin in the oven and then blend it in your food processor or blender (however, you can use store-bought canned pumpkin puree).
-These healthy no bake pumpkin bars contain no gluten, no eggs, no dairy, no butter and no refined sugar.
+These healthy no bake pumpkin bars contain no gluten, no eggs, no dairy, no butter, and no refined sugar.

-My no bake pumpkin bars are:
+These chocolate pumpkin bars are: